artis3n/artis3n.github.io/_drafts/Derbycon-BoA-CTF.md

 > What is the IP address of the host?

-I admit, I guessed with this one until I got the right IP address.
+I admit I guessed with this one until I got the right IP address.
 There is definitely a "right" way to solve this, and I welcome your comments if you would like to guide me to the light.
 Here is how I solved it.

 Volatility has [several networking commands][volatility networking].
-Many are only valid for only versions of Windows.
+Many are only valid for older versions of Windows.
 In fact, the only command listed that would run on the `Win7SP1x64` profile was [`netscan`][netscan].
 Netscan scans for network artifacts and "finds TCP endpoints, TCP listeners, UDP endpoints, and UDP listeners."

 Here is some of the output of `netscan`: